rghalayini/shoppingList-Next/README.md

 Set each variable on `.env.local`:

 - `MONGODB_URI` - Your MongoDB connection string.
 If you are using [MongoDB Atlas](https://mongodb.com/atlas) you can find this by clicking the "Connect" button for your cluster.
 Make sure you do not have special characters in the password otherwise it won't work.
+- `NEXT_PUBLIC_BASE_URL` - This is to remove the dependency on the localhost URL in the getServerSideProps function, because we should use relative paths or absolute URLs instead.
+In vercel, replace this with the url of your site.

 ### Run Next.js in development mode